How the Users metric is calculated

 Calculation 2 is based on the way you assign, collect, and store persistent data about your traffic.
 There are many solutions you can implement to customize this, but the most common way this data is going to be assigned and stored is through cookies managed via a web browser.

 Calculation #2 requires heavy computation over large data sets, so it always references data in the raw session tables and not the pre-aggregate tables.
-Calculation #2 takes more time than Calculation #1 to process and serve data up for Users to your reports because the values are calculated on the fly - GA can’t just look up and deliver data that’s already been processed and stored in the pre-aggregate tables, as in Calculation #1.
-Instead, the calculation happens each time you make a request for it.
-Note that if certain conditions are met, this may induce sampling, but GA Premium account users can access unsampled reports.
+Calculation #2 takes more time than Calculation #1 to process and serve data to your reports because the values are calculated on the fly; Analytics can’t simply look up and deliver data that’s already been processed and stored in the pre-aggregate tables.
+The calculation happens each time you make a request for it.
+Note that if certain conditions are met, this may induce sampling, but Google Analytics Premium account users can access unsampled reports.

 Calculation #2 is used in custom reports and allows for the calculation of Users over any dimension, like Browser, City, or Source.

-Note that for some dimensions, like Source or Medium, it’s possible that the same unique user can be in multiple buckets (like if someone visited from organic search and paid search in the same date range).
-For this reason, when viewing User over such a dimension, the sum of the rows should not add up to the total.
+Note that for some dimensions, like Source or Medium, it’s possible that the same unique user can be in multiple buckets (for example, if a user visits from organic search and paid search in the same date range).
+For this reason, when viewing Users over such a dimension, the sum of the rows should not add up to the total.